 Of all the possible reasons a person may seek relief from a tax problem, the fact that bogus audit results is number one on the list speaks volumes about the IRS’ capacity to "get it right" in the first place.
 On the basis of this evidence alone, there are countless numbers of citizens suffering this day from the results of bogus audits.
 Unfortunately, the complexity of the tax code provides the IRS with the perfect cover for perpetuating continued abuse.

-My book IRS, Taxes and the Beast provides a step-by-step guide to dealing with audits and appeals, showing exactly how to use your rights to keep from paying taxes you do not owe.
+My book How to Win Your Tax Audit provides a step-by-step guide to dealing with audits and appeals, showing exactly how to use your rights to keep from paying taxes you do not owe.
 The book is an expose of the IRS new and aggressive "economic reality" audit program which presumes that you are a tax cheat.
 It exposes the troubling new ways the IRS intends to audit every citizen in an effort to unearth evidence of hidden income.
 Anybody who files an income tax return must read this book.

 3. Penalties.
 There are over 140 different penalty provisions in the tax code and the IRS uses them with reckless abandon.
 Each year, the agency assesses about 34 million penalties against individuals and businesses.
 Generally, businesses carry the heaviest load when it comes to penalties because so many of the provisions relate to withholding and tax deposits.
 The IRS can and routinely does issue thousands of penalties against businesses whose actual taxes are paid in full.
 The penalties relate only to some procedure blunder regarding the payment process.